Receiz / FAQ

 What happens in send-receiz email flows when the recipient clicks and signs?

 Receiz signs the recipient in via magic-link.
 If the recipient is new, Receiz creates the account during that flow.
-After signing, they can use passkey or email to access the same account.
+After signing, they use passkey or email to access the same account.

 How should developers map app users when integrating Login with Receiz?